darindf/PsychoPhysioCollector/README.md

 The PsychoPhysioCollector is an App for Android OS to collect physiological, kinematical data by internal and external sensors and subjective data by questionnaires.
 It supports:

 * Zephyr BioHarness 3
-* Shimmer R2 IMUs with Shimmer ECG-Modul and Shimmer Gyro-Modul
+* Shimmer R2 inertial measurement units (IMU)s with Shimmer ECG-Modul and Shimmer Gyro-Modul

 Additionally it provides questionnaires that can show up at the end of a session and optionally on certain time intervals.